Ben Wanger: Professional career

+Post-playing career

+On February 20, 2023, Wanger joined the Los Angeles 2028 Organizing Committee as part of its fellowship program for retired Olympians and Paralympians.

 Team Israel

 In August 2019, he obtained Israeli citizenship so that he could play for Team Israel in baseball at the 2020 Summer Olympics in Tokyo.

 He pitched for Team Israel at the 2019 European Baseball Championship.
 He also pitched for the team at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019, which Israel won to qualify to play baseball at the 2020 Summer Olympics in Tokyo.
 He had three hits, scored four runs, and had three RBIs, while on the mound he pitched 4.1 scoreless innings, gave up one hit and one walk, and struck out five batters.

 He pitched for Team Israel at the 2020 Summer Olympics in Tokyo in the summer of 2021, giving up a run in two innings over two relief appearances, and also played first base in one game.

+Wanger played first base, pitcher, and DH, and batted .273/.304/.409 for Team Israel in the 2023 European Baseball Championship in September 2023 in the Czech Republic.